Blog Layout

 The entire premise of working with a coach is that every person has the capacity to change.
 Not simply changing habits, routines, or actions but changing neural pathways, personal relationships, and even subconscious patterns.

 A personal evolution does not unfold along a linear path.
 You as the coach get to navigate ongoing cycles of learning, exploring, and reflecting with your client with the same fluidity of ocean tides.
 You’ll share new information and concepts that your client will integrate as it resonates with them.
-You’ll gently guide your client to explore resistance and skepticism that blocks achieving their parenting goals.
+You’ll gently guide your client to explore resistance and skepticism that block achieving their parenting goals.
 You’ll invite them to reflect on their new perspectives and the outcomes of their personal growth.

 Celebrate

-Just as you utilized your gift of an outside perspective in helping your client affirm their strengths, you will help them slow down and celebrate their incremental success.
+Just as you utilize your gift of an outside perspective in helping your client affirm their strengths, you will help them slow down and celebrate their incremental success.
 Most people instinctively look at what’s not working, not going well, or is still unfinished.
 They fall into the trap of comparing themselves to others or to their own expectations.

 Renew